This assignment is worth 1 point in the course scheme as described in the syllabus.

 Some useful keywords to use in your search may be “ledger”, “account book”, “logbook”, “log”, “tables,” or (sometimes) “file.”

-In previous iterations of this assignment (in Boston), students have looked at:
+In previous iterations of this assignment, students have looked at:

 ‘Summitting’ slips at the Appalachian Mountain Club archives: pieces of paper kept in glass bottles atop mountains on which 19th-century climbers wrote their names and other information to record their feat.